What The Grapevine Teaches Us About Spiritual Growth

 “I am the true vine, and my Father is the vine keeper…you are the branches.
 The one who remains in Me, and I in him, will bear much fruit.
 For apart from Me you can do nothing”.

-As believers, we’d like to know we’re growing or improving in character over time.
+As believers, we’d like to know we are growing or improving in character over time.
 We want to see fruit like kindness, patience, love, self-control and many others manifest in our lives.
 Our hope is that we can reflect Christ more.
 However, too often we place the burden of change on ourselves.
 We can learn a lot from the grapevine; Jesus chose it as an example for a reason.
 Let’s see what it can teach us.

 Characteristics Of The Grapevine